MEMAtest/horizon-scanner-backend/docs/daily-digest.md

 1. Set `ENABLE_DAILY_DIGEST=true`.
 2. Configure the recipients and cron window (`DAILY_DIGEST_RECIPIENTS`, `DAILY_DIGEST_CRON`, `DAILY_DIGEST_TIMEZONE`).
 3. When the server boots (non-Vercel environments) the scheduler runs in-process.
-On Vercel the job is registered via `vercel.json` (see `"crons"` entry) which invokes the `POST /api/cron/daily-digest` serverless function daily; if `CRON_SECRET` is configured, Vercel automatically injects the `Authorization: Bearer ${CRON_SECRET}` header.
+On Vercel the job is registered via `vercel.json` (see `"crons"` entry) which invokes the `POST /api/cron/daily-digest` serverless function daily.
+Adjust the project time zone in Vercel settings if you need it to run at 06:00 local time.
+If `CRON_SECRET` is configured, Vercel automatically injects the `Authorization: Bearer ${CRON_SECRET}` header.

 Logs appear as: